Creation Space

 Creation Space is built for artists who want to make something meaningful, supported by training, time, and care.

-This is your invitation to join the founding cohort and shape what this programme becomes.
-If that’s you, we’d love you to be part of it.
+If that’s what you need, we’d love you to be part of it.